realanupreet/notLinkedin/README.md

 # notLinkedin

-tryna build a ui clone of linkedin with react(its a little late now ig)
+tryna build a ui clone of linkedin with react(its a little late now ig) ok